quantifish/TagGrowth/README.md

 L(t) = L(t)

 where Δt is the number of time-periods elapsed between length intervals, and where the Brody growth coefficient k = b (as in the conventional von Bertalanffy growth function).
+Readers are referred to Shelton et al. (2013) for an expanded model that incorporates variability in γ over time, although we retain the assumption that b varies among individuals (and hence has subscript i), where it follows a normal distribution (truncated at zero) with estimated mean and variance parameters.

+Following previous notation, parameters are estimated by integrating across all random effects b, while noting that Eq.
+15 also requires estimation of Li(t0), i.e., the length upon first observation for each individual.

 ##Simulation
 Details to come.

 ## Estimation
-Details to come.
+We implement this model using the Template Model Builder (TMB) software called from R using the TMB package.